 Caterpillar Class 2016-17

-I am very much looking forward to the year ahead teaching Caterpillar Class.
-I am joined by Mrs Horsford, and Mrs Richards (who will teach on Wednesday afternoons) in welcoming you – once again or for the first time – to Caterpillars.
+I am very much looking forward to the term ahead teaching Caterpillar Class.
+I am joined once again by Mrs Horsford, and Mrs Richards (who will teach on Wednesday afternoons) in welcoming you to Caterpillars' Summer Term.
 The beginning of term is always busy and so please read this letter carefully to find out what is happening in class over the coming months.

 Independence and reading